ibm-cloud-docs/codeengine/logging.md

 Every log line must contain log level and timestamp information to appear correctly in {{site.data.keyword.la_full_notm}}.
 If your log lines span multiple lines, change how you format and output your logs so that they are in a single line.
 Use the JSONL format for your logs with {{site.data.keyword.la_full_notm}}.
 Your logs must also conform to [limits for {{site.data.keyword.la_full_notm}} logs](/docs/log-analysis?topic=log-analysis-ingest_limits).
 After you make log formatting changes, you can take advantage of {{site.data.keyword.la_full_notm}} search and formatting features.

-### Viewing app logs from the console
+### Viewing app, job, or function logs from the console
-{: #view-applogs-ui}
+{: #view-appjobfunctionlogs-ui}
 {: ui}

+You can view logs for apps, jobs, or functions.
+The steps to view any of these from the console are very similar.

-After you select the project that you want to work with, you can add logging capabilities from the {{site.data.keyword.codeengineshort}} Overview page or one of its child pages such as the Applications page, or from the page that is specific to your application.
-The following steps assume that you are working from a specific {{site.data.keyword.codeengineshort}} application page.
+After you select the project that you want to work with, you can add logging capabilities from the {{site.data.keyword.codeengineshort}} Overview page or one of its child pages such as the **Applications**, **Jobs**, or **Functions** page; or from the page that is specific to your application, job, or function.
+The following steps assume that you are working from a specific {{site.data.keyword.codeengineshort}} page.
 {: note}

-1. Go to an app that you created and deployed.
-From the [Projects page on the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}, select your project and then select **Applications**.
-Select the app that you want to work with.
+1. Go to an app, job, or function that you created and deployed.
+From the [Projects page on the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}, select your project and then select **Applications**, **Jobs**, or **Functions** as appropriate.
+Select the app, job, or function with which you want to work.
-2. From your {{site.data.keyword.codeengineshort}} app page, you can add logging capabilities.
+2. Add logging capabilities.
 If you have previously created a {{site.data.keyword.la_short}} instance, click **Logging**, and this action opens the {{site.data.keyword.la_short}} service.
-Else, complete the following steps to configure logging capabilities.
+Orherwise, complete the following steps to configure logging capabilities:
-    1. From the **Test application** options menu, click **Add logging** to create the {{site.data.keyword.la_full_notm}} instance.
+    1. From the **Test application**, **Submit job**, or **Test function** options menu, click **Add logging** to create the {{site.data.keyword.la_full_notm}} instance.
 This action opens the {{site.data.keyword.la_short}} service.
     2. From the {{site.data.keyword.la_short}} service, create your logging instance.
 To confirm that your logging instance is created, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).
-    3. From your {{site.data.keyword.codeengineshort}} app page, click **Add logging** from the **Test application** options menu.
+    3. From your {{site.data.keyword.codeengineshort}} app, job, or funcion page, click **Add logging** from the **Test application**, **Submit job**, or **Test function** options menu.
 This time, select a {{site.data.keyword.la_short}} instance to receive platform logs.
 Choose the logging instance that you created in the prior step.
 Click **Select**. {{site.data.keyword.codeengineshort}} requires enabled platform logs to receive {{site.data.keyword.codeengineshort}} logging data.
 When you complete this action, {{site.data.keyword.codeengineshort}} enables platform logging for you.
-3. Now that platform logs are configured, from your {{site.data.keyword.codeengineshort}} app page, click **Logging** from the **Test application** options menu to open your platform logs window.
+3. Now that platform logs are configured, from your {{site.data.keyword.codeengineshort}} app, job, or function page, click **Logging** from the **Test application**, **Submit job**, or **Test function** options menu to open your platform logs window.
 Be sure to keep this platform logs window open to receive your logging data if you are using the {{site.data.keyword.la_short}} free tier.
 You don't need to keep this window open if you are using a {{site.data.keyword.la_short}} paid tier as log data is preserved for a configurable amount of time, depending on your plan.
 To confirm that platform logs are set for your region, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).
 4. (optional) Refine the [filter for your search](#view-logs-filters), if needed.
+5. Verify your configuration by doing one of the following steps:
-5. Test your application.
-Click **Test application**, and then click **Send request** in the Test application pane.
-To open the application in a web page, click **Application URL**.
-You can view platform logs from the test of your application in the platform logs window.
+    * For an application or a function, test it: click **Test application** or **Test function** as apprioriate, and then click **Send request**.
+To open the application or function in a web page, click **Application URL** or **Function URL**.
+You can view platform logs from the test in the platform logs window.

-Your {{site.data.keyword.la_short}} instance is now configured such that it can receive platform logging for your {{site.data.keyword.codeengineshort}} app.

-Alternatively, you can configure a {{site.data.keyword.la_short}} instance by using the [Observability dashboard](https://cloud.ibm.com/observe/logging) to create the instance, and then by [configuring platform logs](/docs/log-analysis?topic=log-analysis-config_svc_logs&interface=ui#config_svc_logs_ui).
-After you create your instance, click **Configure platform logs**.
-Select the {{site.data.keyword.la_short}} instance to receive the platform log data by specifying a region and your log instance.
-You can also apply [filters for your search](#view-logs-filters) in {{site.data.keyword.la_short}} for your {{site.data.keyword.codeengineshort}} log data.

-### Viewing job logs from the console
-{: #view-joblogs-ui}
-{: ui}

-After you select the project that you want to work with, you can add logging capabilities from the {{site.data.keyword.codeengineshort}} Overview page or one of its child pages such as the Jobs page, or from the page that is specific to your job.
-The following steps assume that you are working from a specific {{site.data.keyword.codeengineshort}} job page.
-{: note}

-1. Navigate to a job that you created and deployed.
-From the [Projects page on the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}, select your project and then select **Jobs**.
-Select the job that you want to work with.
-2. From your {{site.data.keyword.codeengineshort}} job page, you can add logging capabilities.
-If you have previously created a {{site.data.keyword.la_short}} instance, click **Logging**, and this action opens the {{site.data.keyword.la_short}} service.
-Else, complete the following steps to configure logging capabilities.
-    1. From the **Submit job** options menu, click **Add logging** to create the {{site.data.keyword.la_full_notm}} instance.
-This action opens the {{site.data.keyword.la_short}} service.
-    2. From the {{site.data.keyword.la_short}} service, create your logging instance.
-To confirm that your logging instance is created, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).
-    3. From your {{site.data.keyword.codeengineshort}} job page, click **Add logging** from the **Submit job** options menu.
-This time, select a {{site.data.keyword.la_short}} instance to receive platform logs.
-Choose the logging instance that you created in the prior step.
-Click **Select**. {{site.data.keyword.codeengineshort}} requires enabled platform logs to receive {{site.data.keyword.codeengineshort}} logging data.
-When you complete this action, {{site.data.keyword.codeengineshort}} enables platform logging for you.
-3. Now that platform logging is configured, from your {{site.data.keyword.codeengineshort}} job page, click **Logging** from the **Submit job** options menu to open your platform logs window.
-Be sure to keep this platform logs window open to receive your logging data if you are using the {{site.data.keyword.la_short}} free tier.
-Don't keep this window open if you are using a {{site.data.keyword.la_short}} paid tier.
-4. (optional) Refine the [filter for your search](#view-logs-filters), if needed.
-5. Run your job.
-From the **Job runs** area, click **Submit job** to run your job.
+    * For a job, run it: from the **Job runs** area, click **Submit job** to run your job.
 Provide the job run configuration values or you can take the default values.
 Click **Submit job** to run your job.
 You can view platform logs from the job run in the platform logs window.

-Your {{site.data.keyword.la_short}} instance is now configured such that it can receive platform logging for your {{site.data.keyword.codeengineshort}} job.

-Alternatively, you can configure a {{site.data.keyword.la_short}} instance by using the [Observability dashboard](https://cloud.ibm.com/observe/logging) to create the instance, and then by [configuring platform logs](/docs/log-analysis?topic=log-analysis-config_svc_logs&interface=ui#config_svc_logs_ui).
-After you create your instance, click **Configure platform logs**.
-Select the {{site.data.keyword.la_short}} instance to receive the platform log data by specifying a region and your log instance.

-### Viewing function logs from the console
-{: #view-funlogs-ui}
-{: ui}

-After you select the project that you want to work with, you can add logging capabilities from the {{site.data.keyword.codeengineshort}} Overview page or one of its child pages such as the Functions page, or from the page that is specific to your function.
-The following steps assume that you are working from a specific {{site.data.keyword.codeengineshort}} function page.
-{: note}

-1. Go to a function that you created and deployed.
-From the [Projects page on the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}, select your project and then select **Functions**.
-Select the function that you want to work with.
-2. From your {{site.data.keyword.codeengineshort}} function page, you can add logging capabilities.
-If you have previously created a {{site.data.keyword.la_short}} instance, click **Logging**, and this action opens the {{site.data.keyword.la_short}} service.
-Else, complete the following steps to configure logging capabilities.
-    1. From the **Test function** options menu, click **Add logging** to create the {{site.data.keyword.la_full_notm}} instance.
-This action opens the {{site.data.keyword.la_short}} service.
-    2. From the {{site.data.keyword.la_short}} service, create your logging instance.
-To confirm that your logging instance is created, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).
-    3. From your {{site.data.keyword.codeengineshort}} function page, click **Add logging** from the **Test function** options menu.
-This time, select a {{site.data.keyword.la_short}} instance to receive platform logs.
-Choose the logging instance that you created in the prior step.
-Click **Select**. {{site.data.keyword.codeengineshort}} requires enabled platform logs to receive {{site.data.keyword.codeengineshort}} logging data.
-When you complete this action, {{site.data.keyword.codeengineshort}} enables platform logging for you.
-3. Now that platform logging is configured, from your {{site.data.keyword.codeengineshort}} function page, click **Logging** from the **Test function** options menu to open your platform logs window.
-Be sure to keep this platform logs window open to receive your logging data if you are using the {{site.data.keyword.la_short}} free tier.
-You don't need to keep this window open if you are using a {{site.data.keyword.la_short}} paid tier as log data is preserved for a configurable amount of time, depending on your plan.
-To confirm that platform logs are set for your region, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).
-4. (optional) Refine the [filter for your search](#view-logs-filters), if needed.
-5. Test your function.
-Click **Test function**, and then click **Send request** in the Test function pane.
-To open the function in a web page, click **Function URL**.
-You can view platform logs from the test of your function in the platform logs window.

-Your {{site.data.keyword.la_short}} instance is now configured such that it can receive platform logging for your {{site.data.keyword.codeengineshort}} function.
+Your {{site.data.keyword.la_short}} instance is now configured such that it can receive platform logging for your {{site.data.keyword.codeengineshort}} app, job, or function.

 Alternatively, you can configure a {{site.data.keyword.la_short}} instance by using the [Observability dashboard](https://cloud.ibm.com/observe/logging) to create the instance, and then by [configuring platform logs](/docs/log-analysis?topic=log-analysis-config_svc_logs&interface=ui#config_svc_logs_ui).
 After you create your instance, click **Configure platform logs**.
 Select the {{site.data.keyword.la_short}} instance to receive the platform log data by specifying a region and your log instance.
 You can also apply [filters for your search](#view-logs-filters) in {{site.data.keyword.la_short}} for your {{site.data.keyword.codeengineshort}} log data.